Fetal Bradycardia and Birth Injury

 The brain is the master controller of the body.
 As a result, it requires oxygenated blood every second one is awake and depends on the heart to do its part to supply this.
 When the baby’s heart starts beating slowly or irregularly, a condition known as badycardia, the brain suffers and doesn’t receive enough oxygen.
 This in turn leads to brain cell death and the likelihood of a child being born with cerebral palsy is tripled.

-If your child developed cerebral palsy due to Pitocin administration which led to an irregular heartbeat during labor, call us on 877-561-3004 and speak to our Northwest Indiana attorney in order find out about your legal options for compensation.
+If your child developed cerebral palsy due to Pitocin administration which led to an irregular heartbeat during labor, call us on 877-561-3004 and speak to our best birth injury attorney in order find out about your legal options for compensation.
 Cerebral palsy is a tragic and expensive condition to live with, and you shouldn’t have to pay for your child’s upkeep if a doctor’s negligence led to their developmental disability.
 Thanks for choosing us, and we look forward to hearing from you.